bids-standard/bep001/README.md

 (There will then be some wrangling to make the one big pull request to the bids-specification.
 We'll cross that bridge when we come to it! :sparkles:)

+## Proposed changes to specification

+We have a file in the root directory called [ProposedChangesToSpecification.md](ProposedChangesToSpecification.md).
+As you might guess, that is where we collect together the proposed changes.

+It is a really important file to keep updated because it will help us write the extension pull request when it goes to the main specification for review.

+## Finding information and getting in touch

+### Google doc

+The BEP001 proposal started life as a [google doc](https://docs.google.com/document/d/1QwfHyBzOyFWOLO4u_kkojLpUhW0-4_M7Ubafu9Gf4Gg/edit#heading=h.6e5avk8akeqj) and you may still find it useful to read it and see where the ideas have come from.

+We aren't using that document anymore though, so if you have any suggestions or comments, please open an issue at this repository.

+### Issues list

+We're using the issues at this repository to project manage the different parts of the work we have to do.

+Please open an issue if you have a question or a suggestion.
+Take a look through the open issues to see if there are any discussions or tasks that you can help to resolve.

+### Mailing list

+It's also worth joining the [BIDS mailing list](https://groups.google.com/forum/#!forum/bids-discussion).
+If you search the list for [[BEP001]](https://groups.google.com/forum/#!searchin/bids-discussion/%5BBEP001%5D%7Csort:date) you should end up with a nice filtered list of relevant emails.

+If you're starting a thread on the BIDS mailing list that is relevant to BEP001 please start the subject line with **[BEP001]** so it is easy to identify for people monitoring the forum and so it shows up in the filtered list above.

+When you have a point that you'd like to discuss related to BEP001 please try to **start a new thread** so that we can keep discussions reasonably on track.

+### Monthly meetings

+We try to have zoom meetings once per month.
+Keep an eye on the mailing list or this repository's issue tracker for announcements :smiley_cat:

+## Licence

+The work contained in this repository is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](LICENSE).

+Please acknowledge the **BIDS Extension Proposal 001 community** when reusing content.

+---

+:warning: This section might be a little out of date....sorry :sob:

 ### An example: RepetitionTime

 For example: Kirstie is currently working on a proposal to *"Adjust the definition of RepetitionTime in section 4.1.x Task (including resting state) imaging data and add two new fields to section 4.1.y Anatomy imaging data."*.